m1chae1bx/hedgehog-chatbot/README.md

 Here is a sample query to be fed to the model:

 ```
-Instruction: Given a dialog context and related news articles, you need to response based on the articles.
-Today is 2023-04-15.
+Instruction: given a dialog context and related knowledge, you need to response safely based on the knowledge.
 [CONTEXT] Hello, I'm here to answer your questions regarding financial news.
 EOS Has Abe decided whether to reappoint Kuroda for another five-year term?
-[KNOWLEDGE]
-Title: Japan's Abe tells Kuroda to keep up efforts on economy
+[KNOWLEDGE] Title: Japan's Abe tells Kuroda to keep up efforts on economy.
-Date published: 2018-01-07
 Kuroda was handpicked by Abe to take the helm of the central bank in 2013 to deploy a massive stimulus program - part of the premier's "Abenomics" reflationary policies - that helped boost growth but failed to drive up inflation to the bank's target of 2 percent.
 "I want him to keep up his efforts.
 But I haven't made up my mind," on who should succeed Kuroda when his term ends in April, he added.
 Many analysts see a good chance that Kuroda will be reappointed when the government selects successors to him and his two deputies in coming months, decisions that need parliament's approval.
 ```

 The model has a maximum input length of 512 tokens, thus, if the query exceeds this limit, the knowledge list will be truncated.
 This is a limitation of the model due to the limited input size.
 In the future, it may be possible to use a larger model that can handle longer inputs.
 Once the response is generated, it is returned to the user, added to the dialog history, and the user can then proceed to ask another question, thus repeating the process.